mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 ended.

 The Third Imperium
-The Third Imperium was not founded as such but was ‘restored’ on Sylea by the arch–businessman Cleon Zhunastu, later Emperor Cleon I. Cleon’s Third Imperium claimed legitimacy via direct descent from the Second and First, a claim generally accepted to be valid.
+The Third Imperium was not founded as such but was 'restored' on Sylea by the arch–businessman Cleon Zhunastu, later Emperor Cleon I. Cleon's Third Imperium claimed legitimacy via direct descent from the Second and First, a claim generally accepted to be valid.
 More importantly, the Third Imperium had the military and economic capability to overcome the challenges it faced and